rh-jmc-team/jmc-qa/README.md

 # JMC QA

-Collection of scripts to download and setup JMC, setup Jemmy, and run tests.
+Collection of scripts to download and setup Java Mission Control (JMC), setup the Jemmy ui test library, and run tests (unit & uitests).

+Note: these instructions and scripts currently apply to the Fedora OS and may require adjustments to run properly otherwise.

 ## Requirements

 1. mercurial
 2. maven
-3. openjfx
+3. openjfx (supplied by the `java-1.8.0-openjdk-openjfx` package)

-On Fedora this can be accomplished with: `sudo dnf install java-11-openjdk mercurial maven openjfx`
+On Fedora this can be accomplished with: `sudo dnf install mercurial maven java-1.8.0-openjdk-openjfx`

 ## Running the scripts